berachain/docs/apps/core/content/nodes/guides/snapshots.md

 ### Step 6 - Start your Node

 Now you're good to start your node back up!
+Run the appropriate binary command, systemd service or other custom configuration to start your beacon node back up, as well as the same for your execution client.